Charlton CE Primary School

 How do I find out if I am eligible?

 Alternatively, please pop in to see our office staff who will help you make an application.
-Children in Reception, Year 1 and Year 2 are automatically entitled to Free School Meals, but don’t let this stop you applying for Pupil Premium as there are so many ways your child can benefit.
+Children in Reception, Year 1 and Year 2 are automatically entitled to Free School Meals, as pary of the Universal Free School Meals Scheme, but don’t let this stop you applying for Pupil Premium as there are so many ways your child can benefit.

 How will my child benefit?